FredGandt/RFCRestyle/README.md

   * As I understand it (I haven't really studied the subject in great detail); Chrome extensions [may be added to some other browsers](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Build_a_cross_browser_extension) with little to no alteration.

 ## Change-Log (latest first):
+* May 13, 2021 - Version 3.0.5
+  * Rushed alterations after the IETF changed the HTML RFC addresses, document structure and who know what else.

 * April 4, 2021 - Version 3.0.3
   * Fixes for failure of index.js to linkify RFC and BCP indexes onscroll